-We can no longer ignore this critical distinction when we toss around our blanket statements about the gay community.
-It’s time that we who claim both Christianity and heterosexuality, ask some very difficult questions about what we really mean when we say that homosexuality is a choice, and that this choice is a sin.
+It’s time that Christians who do this dangerous oversimplification of LGBTQ people, ask some very difficult questions about what you really mean when you say that homosexuality is a choice—and that this choice is a sin.

-When we use these words in this very limited and narrow way, we’re also assuming that our own inclinations, toward not just sex; but affection, intimacy, companionship, romance, and love, are all within our control and alterable; that they involve decision on any level.
+When you use these words in this very limited and narrow way, you’re also assuming that our own inclinations, toward not just sex; but affection, intimacy, companionship, romance, and love, are all within our control and alterable; that they involve decision on any level.

-We’re also assuming that anytime we have sexual relations with someone, that it is always an activity disconnected from and devoid of love.
-If we choose that path, we’re opening up our own expansive sexuality up to the prospect of being reduced down to solely the act of intercourse.
+You’re also assuming that anytime you have sexual relations with someone, that it is always an activity disconnected from and devoid of love.
+If you choose that path, you’re opening up your own expansive sexuality to the prospect of being reduced down to solely the act of intercourse.

-Further, we need to look at the Scriptures we so easily throw at the LGBT community and ask whether those handful of verses really refer to a person with beautiful inclinations toward love and affection and companionship, or whether they just refer to someone doing something with their body parts, and also ask how we apply those verses to actual flesh-and-blood human beings seeking authentic relationships.
+Further, you need to look at the Scriptures you so easily throw at the LGBTQ community and ask whether those handful of verses really refer to a person with beautiful inclinations toward love and affection and companionship—or whether they just refer to someone doing something with their body parts, and also ask how we apply those verses to actual flesh-and-blood human beings seeking authentic relationships.